RodrigoBertotti/api-example-firebase-admin-nodejs/README.md

 The commom solution is to pass the cached data as param on different functions.
 This project also offers an alternative way of caching:

-You can use `req.cacheOf(...)` in the request handler to wrap a function into a new function that will cache the result, in this way, a cache will be created in the first time this function is called and will be used as result when this function is called again.
+You can use `req.cacheOf(cacheId, function)` in the request handler to wrap a function into a new function that will cache the result, in this way, a cache will be created in the first time this function is called and will be used as result when this function is called again.